 Glamp in the White Mountains of New Hampshire for the full fall effect.
 Photo courtesy of Huttopia Camping

-Camp without sacrificing comfort in the White Mountains when you stay in glamping-style tents that are loaded with homey amenities.
+Camp without sacrificing comfort in the White Mountains when you stay in glamping-style tents loaded with homey amenities.
 Huttopia, open seasonally until mid-October, is ideal if you want a low-stress camping experience.
 It provides kitchen supplies, bedding, and more.
 The Trapper's Tent sleeps up to five on real mattresses and includes a bathroom.
-Book the Chalet and you'll stay in a two-bedroom wooden cabin that sleeps up to six and includes a kitchen and bath.
+Book the Chalet, and you'll stay in a two-bedroom wooden cabin that sleeps up to six and includes a kitchen and bath.
 Fish in the lake or take a nature hike.
 There are low-key organized activities for kids in summer, and a few sporadic ones continue into the fall.
 If you crave the 21st century, head to North Conway, just 10 miles away.
 We've got tons of family-friendly picks nearby in our roundup of 25 things to do in the White Mountains.

-A version of this story was published in 2017; it has since been updated.
-Louise Finnell and Jody Mercier contributed additional reporting.
+A version of this story was published in 2017; Jody Mercier contributed additional reporting.